 Treatment for Dogs With Sleep Apnea

-Even CPAP, BiPap, ASV machines, and oral appliance therapy is not available for canines right now so vets have to take an old school approach.
+Even CPAP, BiPap, ASV machines, and oral appliance therapy are not available for canines right now, so vets have to take an old-school approach.

 Keep him away from grass and shaggy rugs.
-If your dog seems to be snoring more in a particular position, encourage him to sleep differently even if that means kicking him off your bed.
+If your dog seems to be snoring more in a particular position, encourage him to sleep differently, even if that means kicking him off your bed.